AIR QUALITY = HOME COMFORT

 - Ultraviolet (UV) air cleaners use ultraviolet radiation from UV lamps to destroy biological pollutants such as viruses, bacteria, allergens, and molds.
 These pollutants may be in your air or growing on the surface of your HVAC system.
 UV air cleaners do not replace your filtration system but rather works with your filtration system.

 - Carbon Monoxide (CO) Monitors should be placed in every home.
 Every fuel burning appliance can release CO into your home.
 So your furnace, stove, fireplace, clothes dryer, water heater and space heaters all pose a risk of CO poisoning.
 Carbon Monoxide monitors will let you know when you and your family are at risk.

 - Electronic Air Cleaning Systems supply clean air to your entire house.

 You may not need to do all of the things discussed above all at once but consider making clean healthy indoor air one of your home improvement objectives.

 Do you live and breathe in Bend, Redmond, Madras, Prineville, Sunriver or Sisters?
-Talk to us about your indoor air; call Central Oregon Heating & Cooling at 541-516-6316.
+Talk to us about your indoor air; call Central Oregon Heating, Cooling & Plumbing at (541) 516-6316.